stedn/cooptrail/join.md

 show_tile: false
 ---

-We welcome you to join us in [our mission](story.html) to travel better and support a transition to a regenerative and cooperative economy.
-There are many ways to get involved with our community.
-Participation is entirely <strong>free</strong> and <strong>voluntary</strong>.

-The easiest way to contribute in these efforts is to join an outdoor group in your area and promote local travel to beautiful and adventurous destinations nearby.
-Check out [our map](map.html) to find outdoor groups that are supportive of our mission near you.
-If you have any organizations or trails that you'd like to document in your area, add them to our map by filling out the form on the region page!

-If you can't find an outdoor group on our map, you can help us expand in your area.
-Contact us using the form below, by <a href="mailto:thecooptrail@gmail.com">email</a>, or by joining our <a href="https://discord.gg/6VbCwAcHwg">Discord group</a>or <a href="https://www.hylo.com/groups/coop-trail">Hylo group</a>.
-Or if you are just interested in learning more, you can join our community just by <a href="/signup.html">signing up for our mailing list</a>.
-Whatever works best for you.
+The Trail Co-op is launching this summer.
+We plan to have local trips running all over the country with the goal of diverting thousands of flights and building a community for a more regenerative world.

+To stay informed as we launch, sign up for our email here.

+<a href="signup.html"><p style="max-width: 300px; text-align:center; background-color:grey; border-radius:10px; padding:5%;"><strong>Sign up for our launch newsletter</strong></p></a>

+The revolution in local regenerative travel happens one person at a time.
+If you'd like to get involved helping the co-op build local outdoor adventures in your area, join our <a href="https://discord.gg/6VbCwAcHwg">Discord</a> or <a href="">Hylo</a> groups or just send us an <a href="mailto:thecooptrail@gmail.com">email</a>.

-And at the Trail Cooperative, just by participating in this organization, you become a member and owner of the work we do.
-Check out our [information page](information.html) for more on how we are building this cooperative.
+<p>And remember, just by participating you become a member-owner of this co-op.
+We're a democratic organization working for a better future, so come be a part of something amazing.
+Check out our <a href="information.html">information page</a> for more on how we are building this cooperative.</p>

 Happy Trails!